IDC & Insight Executive Event

 EMEA Technology Lead & CISO, Insight

-Step into the AI-enabled Workplace of Tomorrow
+Stepping into the AI-Enabled Workplace of Tomorrow

 Associate Research Director, European Future of Work, IDC